NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Kurgess - Moderate Curse.md

-**Moderate Curse:** Kurgess's displeasure breaks your competitive edge, causing you to fail at the cusp of success.
+Kurgess's displeasure breaks your competitive edge, causing you to fail at the cusp of success.
 If your check result exactly equals the DC, you fail instead of succeeding.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*